shoaib6174/MultiWOZ-Intent-Classification/README.md

 # LaBSE and BERT models on the MultiWOZ
 I have compared the performance of LaBSE and BERT models on classifiying the intents of the MultiWOZ dataset by fine tuning the models using English text/dialogues.
-Then I have also translated the English text to Russian and evaluated both models on it without tuning the models onto the Russian Language.
+Then I have translated the English text to Russian and evaluated both models on it without tuning the models onto the Russian Language.

 **MultiWOZ Dataset:** Multi-Domain Wizard-of-Oz dataset (MultiWOZ) is a fully-labeled collection of human-human written conversations spanning over multiple domains and topics.